janraasch/janraaschcom/content/resume.md

 * Design software for proven use cases or to prove a use case.
 * Prefer asynchronous communication.
 * Use synchronous when needed.
 Then, really make the most out of the time spent together.
+* Remote work/team.
+I have been working remotely for over 3yrs and I'll share some of my experiences doing that in writing soon.

 ### What / Tech-Stack